 BIPOC trauma therapist engaging in inner-child work with a client, offering play therapy and culturally sensitive support for complex trauma in kids, teens, and adults.

 As a Licensed Independent Clinical Social Worker, I wholeheartedly believe in the transformative power of therapy.
-My authority lies in understanding early childhood trauma-where wounds often first take root.
-I specialize in guiding kids, teens, and adults who've weathered complex childhood storms to rediscover their inner strength and rewrite narratives that no longer serve them.
+My authority lies in understanding complex trauma, especially wounds that take root in early childhood and development.
+I specialize in trauma therapy for children, teens, and adults who’ve weathered complex storms, helping them reclaim their inner strength and rewrite the stories that no longer serve them.

 I’m not your average therapist.